singhanju12340/MyTeacher/content/Others.md

 ---
 Creation Time: Wednesday, March 12th 2025
-Modified Time: Tuesday, April 22nd 2025
+Modified Time: Saturday, April 26th 2025
 ---
 How much read traffic in VSR and VDP
 What matrix we take care for elastic search DBs